 As I unearthed more facts and issues regarding to multi-axial fatigue, I was fortunate to work with people from the Mechanical Methods team, helping to run some tension-torsion tests on a nickel super-alloy, were I took charge of analysing the data.
 This yielded some interesting results and my supervisors encouraged me to attend and present at the 10th International Conference on Multi-axial Fatigue & Fracture, in Kyoto in June 2013.

-The conference gave me the opportunity
+The conference gave me the opportunity to visit Kyoto and Tokyo. |

-Following this conference, my paper was chosen for a special edition of the International Journal of Fatigue published in October 2014.
+International Journal of Fatigue published in October 2014.
 This was a great boost for my thesis, while the conference experience boosted my confidence in delivering technical presentations in Rolls Royce.

 In my third and fourth years, my EngD has focussed on computational modelling, laboratory testing and documenting various reports for both academic and industrial purposes.
 This is when the importance of the project really hit me: my fatigue model research underlined the complexities of multi-axial fatigue and loading, and the resulting impact on fatigue life (explained in the literature but not previously supported by modelling).
 I am now using current and new methods to change this, whilst being supported by my supervisors and members from the Mechanical Methods group – it’s clearly an important topic for the company!